skip to content

 In CM, Minister Li will mark five players with numbers instead of three; after 12 seconds Li will send a wave in the direction of each marked player in ascending order.

-Each wave will explode on the marked player and apply an upgraded Extreme Vulnerability to all caught in the explosion, which causes any subsequent explosion to instantly kill the player without any downstate.
+Each wave will explode on the marked player and apply an upgraded to all caught in the explosion, which causes any subsequent explosion to instantly kill the player without any downstate.

 Each player will now also place lethal lingering red AoEs on the ground when hit by an explosion.